“What’re you talking about?! What island casing?!” Kiko demanded from Lone but she just smiled.

 We landed in what looked like an electrical maintenance room with many different toggles, switches, buttons, and lights everywhere.

-We walked out of the room through more passage ways and into rooms that had a similar design.
-We must've been in the engineering part of the island.
+We walked out of the room through more dingy, yellow-lit passage ways and into rooms that had a similar design.
 It smelled moist and steamy and felt humid and gross.
-There was no one around and we made our way upwards, taking an elevator first and then some ladder-ways until we reached the top hatch which was locked.
+There was no one around as we made our way upwards, taking an elevator first and then some ladder-ways until we reached the top hatch which was locked.
 It wasn’t a problem for Kiko who simply punched through it and the hatch flew open.

 She casually stuck her head out to look around.